+353-1-416-8900REST OF WORLD

 • ID: 6051672

-Exploring Asian-Pacific Co-operatives in Theory and Practice: Resilience and Thriving between the State and the Market investigates Asian Pacific co-op models.
-The book consists of theoretical analyses on transversal themes from interdisciplinary studies and national case studies, covering new sectors and new countries.
-Focus is on a variety of challenging issues using different analytical approaches to co-operative challenges in the Asian Pacific.
-Sections also examine the traditional dichotomy between the State and the Market while also examining why some co-operatives are transforming into public or conventional companies through public polices and/or market competition.
+Exploring Asian-Pacific Cooperatives in Theory and Practice: Resilience and Thriving between the State and the Market investigates Asian-Pacific coop models mainly through the analytical lenses of Asian-Pacific researchers.
+It consists of theoretical and empirical analyses on transversal themes from interdisciplinary studies and national case studies covering multiple sectors and countries.
+It focuses on a variety of challenging issues using different analytical approaches to cooperative challenges in the Asian-Pacific and examines the traditional dichotomy between the State and the Market.

 Table of Contents